Hannahpohmah/Group20_FinalProject_IntroToAI/README.md

 This project has been deployed on Heroku, utilizing Flask for the backend and HTML for the frontend.
 Users can access the deployed application through the following link: https://hlstmtestapp-bf3cba8a0a69.herokuapp.com/

+Watch a video to see how it works??? https://youtu.be/_KwUGj8VNYI

 ## Technologies Used

 - Python